 If you are ready to move out on your own, and Kiss Your Landlord Good-bye… CONGRATULATIONS!
 Earlier this year the newest part of the Government’s program to help people buy a house went into place!
-First Time Home Buyers definitely have an advantage in NC, and we offer all of the First Time Home Buyer NC programs that can help you with your first home!
+NC First Time Home Buyers definitely have an advantage, and we offer all of the First Time Home Buyer NC programs that can help you with your first home!

-Johanna Brown, an agent with Re/Max United in Cary, said it would be pretty common for people sitting on the fence to get motivated by mortgage interest rates creeping up this summer.
+Erica Anderson, the Broker Owner of Team Anderson Realty in Holly Springs, said it would be pretty common for people sitting on the fence to get motivated by mortgage interest rates creeping up this summer.

 “When we see an uptick in interest rates, people start to get that feeling that they might have missed the bottom of the market — which they have already.
 But sometimes fear is an important factor in buying property,” she said.
 “The interest rates are still very, very good, and people who want to buy a home, if they can, should be out there trying to buy.”